isomerpages/moe-xinminsec/_our-achievements/Students/Speech Day Awards.md

 </tr>
 </tbody>
 </table>
+<p></p>
 <p><strong><u>Chew Peng Leng Award for Exemplary Service</u></strong>
 </p>
-<p>This award is for graduating students who demonstrated dedication and
+<p>This award recognises students who have demonstrated dedication and passion
-passion in service to the school and the wider community throughout their school life.</p>
+in service to the school and the community, and who have influenced and inspired others to do so.</p>
 <p><strong>Award Recipients</strong>
 </p>
 <table style="minWidth: 50px">